Bitter medicine

 Ask Salvadorans who rely on the public health system or the social security system, and they will describe problems with long wait times, the unavailability of specialists, and drugs which are never in stock.
 These are problems of long standing.

-At least 150 specialists and sub-specialist physicians in the social security hospital system have quit since the beginning of the year for reasons of low pay, working conditions.
+At least 150 specialists and sub-specialist physicians in the social security hospital system have quit since the beginning of the year for reasons of low pay and working conditions.
 The result is a shortage of specialists in the social security hospital system, which serves some 900,000 Salvadorans.

 The government has also been advertising for doctors in other Latin American countries to come work in El Salvador.
 According to Carlos Ramos Hinds, vice president of the Colegio Medico de El Salvador, under the standards of the World Health Organization there should be 23 physicians for every ten thousand inhabitants, but El Salvador only has 17; nurses should have a patient load of 10-12, but Salvadoran nurses are charged with 40-50 patients, and in an intensive care unit there should be one nurse for every 1-2 patients, but ICU nurses in the country are stretched to cover 5-6 patients.